FarronF/limerick-council-meetings/meetings/2022/09/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13th July 2022.md

 On the proposal of Councillor Collins, seconded by Councillor Foley, it was agreed to allocate

-€500 to Old Mill Development Association for a defibrillator.--- 4
+€500 to Old Mill Development Association for a defibrillator.
+---
+4

 On the proposal of Councillor Ruddle, seconded by Councillor Scanlan, it was agreed to